-You wonder why the continents don’t slide in their places across frictionless planes.
-After all, the world’s people hold each other with Dawn Soap arms.
-Their skins rub and slip, warm flesh against warm flesh.
-And, after the sliding is over, after the fingers rake through sudsy hair, a stranger’s body tumbles into another, and a new cycle begins.
+I wonder why the continents don’t slide in their places across frictionless planes.
+After all, the world’s people cling to one another with Dawn Soap arms.
+Their skins rub and slip, warm flesh against warm flesh, popping watery bubbles.
+And, after the sliding is over, after the fingers rake through sudsy hair, a new body tumbles into another, and He begins a new cycle.

 Some people claim the world began with the Big Bang.